24/7 Support Line - Call Now

 Overview

 COPE Community Services - Riverbend is a mental health treatment center for people seeking treatment near Pima County.
-As part of their treatment modalities for recovery, COPE Community Services - Riverbend provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, COPE Community Services - Riverbend provides individual psychotherapy, cognitive behavioral therapy, and dialectical behavior therapy during treatment.
 COPE Community Services - Riverbend is located in Tucson, Arizona, accepting medicaid for treatment.

 COPE Community Services - Riverbend at a Glance